hadoyyo/Koodly-WebApp/README.md

 ## Project Overview

-**Koodly** is a web application that allows you to find the right recipe based on the ingredients you have on hand. **The website is only available in Polish language version!**
+**Koodly** is a web application that allows you to find the right recipe based on the ingredients you have on hand.
+> [!NOTE]
+> The website is only available in Polish language version!

 ## Features